turingschool/career-development-curriculum-site/module_one/mod1_career_journal_prompts.md

+---
+layout: page
+title: Mod 1 Career Journal Prompts
+---

-# Career Journal Template
+# Mod 1 Career Journal Prompts

 ### Directions
-Copy these prompts into your career journal document to complete during Mod 1.
+Copy these prompts into your career journal document to complete throughout Mod 1.

 ### Mod 1 Week 1: Understanding your strengths
 1. Describe one of your strengths